Xueqing (Zoey) Wang

 University of Michigan

 Hello!
 I am a demographer studying the intersection of family, health, and aging.
-I completed my Ph.D. in Demography and Social Policy from Princeton University, Office of Population Research, and am currently a Postdoctoral Research Fellow at the University of Michigan, working on NIA-funded projects examining family availability and ADRD care trajectories.
+I completed my Ph.D. in Demography and Social Policy from Princeton University, Office of Population Research, and am currently a Postdoctoral Research Fellow at the University of Michigan, working on NIA-funded projects examining family availability and Alzheimer’s Disease and Related Dementias (ADRD) care trajectories.

 My research explores how demographic shifts—declining fertility, changing marriage patterns, and increased geographic mobility—are reshaping family support networks and healthy aging across diverse populations.
-I use demographic methods like Sullivan’s healthy life expectancy and multistate life tables to examine three key questions: How are demographic changes transforming family arrangements in later life?
+I seek to address three questions: How are demographic changes transforming family arrangements in later life?
 What do these changes mean for health inequalities, particularly regarding cognitive decline and social well-being?
 And how can we improve measurement approaches in aging studies to better understand health disparities and forecast future care needs?

-My work has been or will be published in Demography, Journal of Gerontology: Social Sciences, Age and Ageing, and other journals, with coverage in the South China Morning Post.
+My work has been published or is forthcoming in Demography, Journal of Gerontology: Social Sciences, Age and Ageing, and other journals, with coverage in the South China Morning Post.
 I also write about demographic trends for broader audiences, including Scientific American.

 selected publications